Thommas/baby-build/ROADMAP.md

 ### User (parent)

 Login
-XP
-Level

 ### Child

-A child has a name, birthdate, xp and level, laziness gauge.
+A child has a name, gender and birthdate.

 ### Build

 A build is the following:
 - For each month a list of quests
-- Rewards unlock progressively based on month and child xp/level or attributes
+- Rewards unlock progressively based on month and child attributes
-- Setting goals for each month and each year

-### Month

-- Past will record stats and consolidate build
-- Present will present stuff to introduce to the child
-- Future will plan

-### Laziness
+### Goal

-Monitor each month the amount of laziness of your child.
-We want to prevent passively watching TV or youtube for instance.
-Same for video game with empty gameplay (Candy crush)
+Can create as many goal as we want for each month/year.
+The goal is a milestone to completing the full build.

 ### Quest

-- Main quest
-- Bonus quests
-- Hidden quests
+All quests must help follow the build goals while giving alternative opportunities.
 The goal is to encourage curiosity.

-Type of quest:

-1) 3 choices
+Types:
+- Main: mandatory quest that the child should complete
+- Bonus: optional the child can skip it
+- Hidden: quest hidden to the child but that he might complete without knowing it

+A quest should always have 3 choices.
+But we might have to define the choices later.
+We don't know in advance which sport club the child might be able to join.

 Examples:
 - At 6 year old pick a book (dinosaur, planets, flowers)